Aklan: Transportation

+Road

+Aklan is accessible via highways and buses.
+Buses with routes from Iloilo, Capiz, and Antique connect Aklan with neighboring provinces.
+The Iloilo–Capiz–Aklan Expressway (ICAEx) is a proposed expressway on the island of Panay that will run from Iloilo City to Caticlan, Malay.
+A 1.2 km limited-access bridge connecting Caticlan to Boracay is also being proposed by the Department of Public Works and Highways (DPWH) as part of its Public-Private Partnership (PPP) infrastructure projects.

 Airports

-Aklan is famous for Boracay, a resort island 1 km north from the tip of Panay.
+Aklan is famous for Boracay, a resort island 1 km north of the tip of Panay.
 It is known for its white sandy beaches and is considered one of the most prominent destinations in the Philippines.
-Because of this, there is frequent air travel to the province's airports in Kalibo and Caticlan.
-Kalibo International Airport is about ten minutes from the main plaza.
-Kalibo Airport serves direct flights to and from Taipei; Hong Kong; Shanghai and Beijing in China; Incheon, Busan, and Chengdu through international flights served by Air Asia Zest Airways, ANA, Jin Air, Tiger Air Philippines, Etihad Airlines and PAL Express, Cebu Pacific Air and Philippine Airlines.
+Because of this, there is frequent air travel to the province's airports in Kalibo and Caticlan; Kalibo International Airport itself is about ten minutes from the main plaza.
+Kalibo Airport serves flights to and from Incheon in South Korea and Irkutsk and Khabarovsk in Russia through international flights served by T'way Air and IrAero.

 The following are the airports in Aklan: